Pathu564/Java_projects/README.md

 This project incorporates several design patterns to ensure a scalable and maintainable codebase:

-- **Singleton Pattern:** Ensures a single instance of the Task Manager for consistent task management.
+- **Singleton Pattern:** Ensures a single instance of the Schedule Manager for consistent task management.
 - **Observer Pattern:** Used for conflict detection and task status updates.
 - **Factory Pattern:** Simplifies task creation and management.